charlwillia6/ember-craft-repository/README.md

 #### Third-Party Installation

-These instructions are for a Linux environment.
+These instructions are for a Linux environment, specifically Arch Linux:

 - Download and install [Node.js](https://nodejs.org/en/download/) and NPM
 - Install Nodeenv `sudo pip install nodeenv`